pureskillgg/makenew-pyskill/README.rst

 - Git_, `GitHub Desktop`_, or similar Git interface.
 - `Python v3.9`_ and `Poetry v1`_.

-_An effort has been made to use dependencies that provide Python Wheels for most platforms.
+*An effort has been made to use dependencies that provide Python Wheels for most platforms.
 This means you should not need to install extra compilers or packages.
-However, if you get errors when running `poetry install`, you may need to search for those errors and determine if additional packages must be installed on your platform._
+However, if you get errors when running poetry install, you may need to search for those errors and determine if additional packages must be installed on your platform.*

 .. _Git: https://git-scm.com/
 .. _GitHub Desktop: https://desktop.github.com/